GSA/cio.gov-redo/_posts/2015-12-23-improving-government-buys-it.md

 ---
-layout: blog
+layout: post
-title: 'Building on Progress: Improving the Way the Government Buys IT'
+title: Building on Progress - Improving the Way the Government Buys IT
-description:
+excerpt: This blog entry was co-authored with Anne Rung, U.S. Chief Acquisition Officer, and originally published on the White House blog.
+Today, the Office of the Federal Chief Acquisition Officer and the Office of the Federal Chief Information Officer released for public comment a directive to Federal agencies to drive greater efficiency into how we manage and buy software.
-date: 2015-12-23
+date: December 23, 2015
 display-date: 23 December 2015
 author: Tony Scott
 tags: acquisition 2015

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 _This blog entry was co-authored with Anne Rung, U.S. Chief Acquisition Officer, and originally published on the White House blog._